write-this-way/data-viz-for-all/notes.md

 DATA VIZ FOR ALL

-Julia Smith (Inst. for non profit news), Aaron Williams (washington post), Nathaniel Lash (tampa bay times)
+Julia Smith (Inst. for Nonprofit News), Aaron Williams (Washington Post), Nathaniel Lash (Tampa Bay Times)

 How is the planning process different when planning for mobile
 Williams: How the reader will come to the project.
 Where is the reader, as a mobile reader?